nasa/cumulus/docs/deployment/README.md

 ### Elasticsearch

 The [mappings file](https://github.com/nasa/cumulus/blob/master/packages/api/models/mappings.json) contains all of the data types that will be indexed into Elasticsearch.
-Elasticsearch sizing is tied to your archive size, your collections, granules, workflow executions that will be stored.
+Elasticsearch sizing is tied to your archive size, including your collections, granules, and workflow executions that will be stored.

 AWS provides [documentation](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/sizing-domains.html) on calculating and configuring for sizing.